Commonly Adulterated Drugs

 - Butylone/Methylone: Among the novel psychoactive substances sometimes collectively referred to as ‘bath salts’, these synthetic cathinones have been detected in ecstasy users who otherwise report no knowledge of previous bath salt use.

 Marijuana’s growing popularity over time has been accompanied with increasingly potent intoxicating forms of cannabis products, increased regulation at the state level, and a blurred distinction between medical and recreational use.
 However, marijuana continues to be purchased illegally, typically for recreational use, and such samples may be more likely to have adulterants or contaminants in them, including:1,11

 - Glass, aluminum, or lead: Presumably added to increase the weight or, in the case of aluminum, the result of an impure water supply used for growing the product.
 Respectively, these dangerous adulterants may increase the risk of sores or ulcerations in the mouth, pulmonary irritation, chronic cough, and lead poisoning.

-- PCP, formaldehyde, and cocaine: To alter the subjective effects of the drug, marijuana may be sold laced with additional psychoactive substances.
+- PCP or formaldehyde: To alter the subjective effects of the drug, marijuana may be sold laced with additional psychoactive substances.
 However, such combinations may compound certain health risks, including the likelihood of unpleasant reactions such as hallucinations, panic, and anxiety.

 - Mold or fungus: As marijuana is a cultivated botanical product, some samples (including medical grade) may contain contaminating microorganisms—such as Aspergillus fungi—which, in some cases, may be associated with health issues such as pulmonary infections or fungal hypersensitivity reactions.